altanner/intro_to_CLI/01_navigation.md

 1jun_logfile  6jan  credentials.txt  creds  data_depot  git
 ```

 Yours will be different.
 Each of these things are the items (files and folders, usually) in your current working directory.
 For most terminals, items in white are files, and items in blue are folders.
 The first thing we are going to do is make a new folder, where we will be doing our work.
-We will use the command `mkdir`:
+We will use the command `mkdir`, and this command needs an **argument**:

 ```
 mkdir intro_to_cli